bbuckner2092/color-game/README.md

     Not a good idea but added in 2 line breaks for the h1. h1 selector we added in line-height, font-weight, and text-transform incldued in the colorDisplay selector and modified its font-weight.
+42.)
+Adding in padding into our h1 file.